-Less immediate assistance will be provided to businesses in the form of tax changes announced on 17 March 2020.
+Less immediate assistance will be provided to businesses in the form of tax changes announced on 17 March 2020 and contained in the COVID-19 Response (Taxation and Social Assistance Urgent Measures) Act.
 These include:

 - reinstatement of depreciation deductions for both new and existing commercial and industrial buildings (including hotels and motels) at a 2% diminishing value applying from the 2020-21 tax year